Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 ((51 0xdeadbeef 100))
 ```

-### Generating OpCodes from the Puzzle vs. from the Solution
+### Generating Conditions from the Puzzle vs. from the Solution

 Let's take a moment to consider the balance of power between the send and the spender.
 Another way of phrasing this is "how much control over the output should the solution have?"